Kazhuu/movelister/README.md

 `~/.config/libreoffice/4/user/Scripts/python/`.
 This still holds true if you are using LibreOffice version 6 and above.
 If you only have folders up to `.../user/` then you can make folders `Scripts` and `python` with `mkdir` program.
-After this `cd` into just created python folder.
+After this `cd` into just created folders.
 Your path now should be something like this:
-`/home/kazooie/.config/libreoffice/4/user/Scripts/python`.
+`/home/username/.config/libreoffice/4/user/Scripts/python`.
 Now make symbolic link to cloned Movelister folder with following and change `path_to_movelister` to point to your cloned Movelister folder: